6 15 In Decimal Form

 Introduction: The Basics of Fractions and Decimals

 Before we embark on converting 6/15, let's briefly refresh our understanding of fractions and decimals.
-A fraction represents a part of a whole, expressed as a ratio of two numbers: the numerator (top number) and the denominator (bottom number).
+Practically speaking, a fraction represents a part of a whole, expressed as a ratio of two numbers: the numerator (top number) and the denominator (bottom number).
 The denominator indicates how many equal parts the whole is divided into, while the numerator indicates how many of those parts are being considered.
 A decimal, on the other hand, represents a number using a base-ten system, with a decimal point separating the whole number part from the fractional part.

 Simplifying Fractions: The Key to Easier Conversion